U.N. defends failed attempt to halt capture of Congo's Goma

 Gem Diamonds Ltd said it would place its Ghaghoo mine in Botswana under care and maintenance with immediate effect due to a fall in diamond prices.

-KINSHASA/UNITED NATIONS The United Nations defended its failed effort to prevent rebels from seizing the Congolese city of Goma, saying on Wednesday its helicopters had fired hundreds of rockets at rebels but were unable to beat them back as their ranks swelled.
+KINSHASA The United Nations defended its failed effort to prevent rebels from seizing the Congolese city of Goma, saying on Wednesday its helicopters had fired hundreds of rockets at rebels but were unable to beat them back when their forces sharply increased.

-Advancing M23 rebels seized the North Kivu capital on Tuesday after Democratic Republic of Congo soldiers fled.
+Advancing M23 rebels seized the city on Tuesday after soldiers from the Democratic Republic of Congo's army fled.

-Goma is a regional headquarters of a U.N. force, known as MONUSCO, tasked with assisting government troops to protect civilians, but peacekeepers largely looked on once the army fled and the city fell.
+Goma is a regional headquarters of a U.N. force tasked with assisting government troops to protect civilians, but peacekeepers largely looked on once the army fled and the city fell.

-"Clearly, it is not the mandate of MONUSCO to directly hit the armed groups ...
-They have to be in support of the armed forces of Congo," U.N. peacekeeping chief Herve Ladsous told reporters at the United Nations.
-"That is hardly achievable in a situation when there is no FARDC (Congo army) to support."

-Meece added: "The M23 does not enjoy broad support in North Kivu, or elsewhere in eastern DRC.
-Despite strong efforts, it has been unable to establish a base of support in South Kivu or elsewhere beyond its core area of occupation."

-U.N. helicopter gunships flew 17 sorties, firing 500 rockets and four missiles in the defense of Goma, the United Nations said in a statement on Wednesday giving its account of the battle.
-Two South African peacekeepers were injured.
+U.N. helicopter gunships flew 17 sorties, firing 500 rockets and four missiles in the defense of the town, the United Nations said on Wednesday in a statement giving its account of the battle.
+Two South African peacekeepers were injured, it added.

-About 500 rebels made an initial advance on November 15.
-About 64 rebels were killed by army forces backed by U.N. helicopter gunships, it said.
-But two days later, the rebels returned in far greater numbers, launching a new attack with 3,000 men.
+About 500 rebels made an initial advance on November 15, of whom about 64 were killed by army forces backed by U.N. helicopter gunships, it said.
+But two days later the rebels returned in far greater numbers, launching a new attack with 3,000 men.

 "Facing this new offensive ... which had a surprising firepower, Congolese forces were determined in the defense of their positions before pulling back ... despite support from their and our attack helicopters," the U.N. statement said.